DM8tyProgrammer/mighty-articles/custom-event-js.md

 Any variation you make with the above code itself a pattern:

-- Keeping event subscription data in the mediator class of Event-Emitter and Event-Listener is **in-memory Event Bus** pattern.
+- Keeping event subscription data in the mediator class of Event-Emitter and Event-Listener is an **in-memory Event Bus** pattern.
 - If the event holds enough information that Event-Listener doesn't look back to Event-Emitter; it is **Event Carried State Transfer** pattern
 - If you store all events in datastore, it is **Event Sourcing** pattern _(possible for backend side)_.
 - If there is a network partition between Event Publisher and Event Subscriber, then collectively, it is a **Reactive System**.
 It is build using queuing technologies _(possible for backend side)_.
-- An event may contain, reference or link back to its source; it is **Source Aware Event** pattern.
+- An event may contain a reference or link back to its source; it is **Source Aware Event** pattern.
 In HTML DOM, each event has a field named `target` to point back to its source.

 ## Footnotes